-For many Jews celebrating Hanukkah, the Festival of Lights isn’t complete without the classic latke, a fried potato pancake.
+For many American Jews celebrating Hanukkah, the Festival of Lights isn’t complete without the classic latke, a fried potato pancake.

 But in many other countries, Jews have drawn on the local culture for the Hanukkah menu, so the celebratory meal includes a variety of foods that aren’t as common on the U.S. table.
 Oil, however, always plays a starring role.

 Hanukkah is the eight-day celebration commemorating the recovery of Jerusalem and the rededication of the Second Temple in the second century B.C.
 As the story goes, there was only consecrated oil enough for one day, yet it lasted eight, and so Jews celebrate this miracle, in part by consuming foods cooked in oil.

 “I love that we’re encouraged to eat comfort foods and gather together,” says Shannon Sarna, editor of The Nosher and author of Modern Jewish Comfort Food.
 “There’s deliciousness and candlelight, something positive when it’s dark and cold outside.
 Once or twice a year, isn’t it great to indulge and enjoy the tradition?”

 Here are eight Hanukkah foods from cultures around the world:

 1. Fried chicken